wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	UPN is an acronym for User Principal Name.
 The values in this column will be used when you configure row-level security in **Lab 05A**.

-1. At the bottom-left, in the status bar, verify that the query has five columns and 18 rows.
+1. At the bottom-left, in the status bar, verify that the query has 5 columns and 18 rows.

 	> [!div class="mx-imgBorder"]
 	> [![alt text](../media/lab-16-ss.png)](../media/lab-16-ss.png#lightbox)